Building a Pathway to

 At Tenacity, we refer to these abilities as “resilience.”
 Resilient young people make healthy choices, remain strong, and even thrive when faced with challenges.
 They are able to adapt to difficult situations by turning to the internal and external resources, or assets, available to them.

 The staff at Tenacity see it as our responsibility to support our students in developing as many of these assets as possible.
 These range from imbuing in our students a positive sense of self, to fostering a love of reading, and to providing positive adult role models.
 Research has shown that the more assets a young person has, the more likely he or she will experience healthy and safe adolescent development.

-Fostering resilience in middle school youth does not happen quickly, nor can we do it alone.
-This is why students commit to three years in our Middle School Academy program, and why our staff partners closely with our students’ school-day teachers and families.
-The Middle School Academy experience begins with a home visit where we set the stage for ongoing communication between the program and the family.
+Fostering resilience in middle school-aged youth does not happen quickly, nor can we do it alone.
+This is why students commit to three years in our Ace Academy program, and why our staff partners closely with our students’ school-day teachers and families.
+The Ace Academy experience begins with a home visit where we set the stage for ongoing communication between the program and the family.

 As we build these relationships with our students’ families, we also work with their teachers and schools.
 One of the primary ways we help maintain and grow our children’s resilience is by serving as a bridge between their multiple worlds.
 Children and families learn early on that through their commitment to Tenacity, they will receive support and information that helps them navigate school and community life.
 In turn, school professionals know they can turn to Tenacity to think of new ways to reach families.
 Membership in the Tenacity community truly serves as a hub for learning and growth.

 Being resilient is a positive outcome on its own.
 Our experience has also shown that when students feel cared for and part of the Tenacity community, they are more prepared for challenges on the courts and in the classroom.